- Download our Moving to Nigeria Guide (PDF)

 Do I need a car in Nigeria?

 For most expats, yes – cars are the most common way of getting around.
-While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort.
-Cars are also a mark of status in Nigeria.
-By having a driver, the status quotient is further enhanced, with the added bonus of having someone who actually knows their way around navigating the chaotic Nigerian roads.
+While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort, and many expats have a driver who knows their way around navigating the chaotic Nigerian roads.

 Is it easy to get a visa for Nigeria?